perpetuum4mobile/teched2025-XP266-2/exercises/ex6/README.md

 9. Navigate back to the Feature and **approve the Feature for Production** by clicking "Approve for Production".

     <br>![alt text](../ex6/images/approve_for_prod.png)
 10. In status "Ready for Production" you can **trigger the deployment to production by clicking "Deploy"** in the Transports section.
-Confirm the dialog for the deployment to target tenant PRD.
+Confirm the dialog for the deployment to target PRD.

     <br>![alt text](../ex6/images/deploy_to_prod.png)
 11. Refresh the section to retrieve the import results.